How to Grade Pokemon Cards

 See how perfect these round corners are?
 This is what you want to see for a solid grade.

 The borders should be evenly spaced on both front and back.
 PSA allows minor centering imperfections for Gem Mint 10, typically no worse than 55/45 on the front and 60/40 on the back.
 There have been stories about off center cards above these thresholds getting PSA 10s but most of those were graded before 2022 – after that PSA raised their centering standards more inline with the competition (BGS/CGC).
 I’ve seen a Beckett black label 10 moonbreon with an off center back but the front was flawless and centered perfectly.
-Again, it really comes down to how much the grader you got assigned and how much they weigh centering into the grade.
-Most do see this as a very important aspect of a “perfect card” and will hold you to the 55/45 standard.
+Most grading companies see the front centering as a very important aspect of a “perfect card” and will hold you to the 55/45 standard.

 Rule of thumb for PSA 10 centering: 55/45 on the front and 60/40 on the back.
 Although there have been reports of 60/40 on the front and 75/25 on the back getting PSA 10s but I suspect these are cheap cards that PSA doesn’t mind handing out 10s for.

 This Clefairy is very off center.
-If everything else is perfect about the card except the centering on the front then that would be enough to make it a PSA 9.
-Graders usually worry more about the front than the back of the card.
+If everything else is perfect about the card except the centering, that will still significantly effect the grade.
+Grading companies usually worry more about the front than the back of the card.
 That means if the front is centered but the back is not, you may have a chance at a 10 with the right grader.

 There are such things as Pokemon Card Centering Tools but I find them to be much less accurate than using the caliper explained below.
 However, if you are a casual grader, these centering tools may suffice.
 After awhile, you’ll be able to just look at a card and know if it’s a decent shot at a 10 for centering or not.
 When it’s on the edge of 55/45, thats usually when I bust the caliper out.